 AMC Fire Island FREE Needlework at the Beach Workshops (Quilting, Knitting, Crochet)

-Three days of FREE quilting, knitting and crochet workshops at Appalachian Mountain Club's beautiful beachside cabin on Fire Island, just outside New York City.
+Three days of FREE quilting, knitting, crochet and (new this year) bread-baking workshops at Appalachian Mountain Club's beautiful beachside cabin on Fire Island, just outside New York City.

-Each morning I will host a guided workshop in basic quilting, knitting or crochet.
-I'll give an introduction to my signature spiral and "spiral mandala" techniques, based on my books Simply Amazing Spiral Quilts and Magnificent Spiral Mandala Quilts (copies of the books will be available for purchase).
-In the afternoons there will be plenty of time to enjoy the beach and explore Fire Island.
-Evenings will offer open studio time.
-Participate in as much or as little of the workshops as you wish while you enjoy the beach -- the format is intentionally very relaxed.
-You are welcome to bring any personal needlework projects you want to work on -- embroidery, applique, etc. This is the week before Memorial Day, so it will be quiet before the summer crowds kick in.
-For out-of-towners, this is the perfect prelude to a long holiday weekend in NYC!
+Learn basic quilting, knitting or crochet in a relaxed atmosphere - beginners welcome or bring a project you are working on (or want to).
+For those interested, I'll give an introduction to my signature spiral quilt techniques, based on my books Simply Amazing Spiral Quilts and Magnificent Spiral Mandala Quilts (purchase books here the online store).
+In the afternoons there will be plenty of time to enjoy the beach, kayaking, and explore Fire Island.
+I'll also do a bread-baking lesson.
+Participate in as much or as little of the workshops as you wish.
+You are welcome to bring any personal needlework projects you want to work on -- embroidery, applique, etc. This is the week after Memorial Day, so it will be quiet before the summer crowds kick in.
+For out-of-towners, this is the perfect extension to the Memorial Day weekend in NYC!

 TO REGISTER (Please follow these instructions EXACTLY):

 Copy the email to: firstname.lastname@example.org